Deante Burton: Indianapolis Colts

-On September 24, 2019, Burton was signed to the Indianapolis Colts practice squad.
+On September 24, 2019, Burton was signed to the Indianapolis Colts' practice squad.

 Dallas Cowboys

 On November 20, 2019, Burton was signed by the Dallas Cowboys from the Colts practice squad, after cornerback Anthony Brown was placed on the injured reserve list.
 He appeared in 3 games as a backup.

 On September 5, 2020, Burton was waived by the Cowboys and signed to the practice squad the next day.
-He was elevated to the active roster on September 26 and November 26 for the team's weeks 3 and 12 games against the Seattle Seahawks and Washington Football Team, and reverted to the practice squad after each game.
-He was signed to the active roster on December 7, 2020.
-He was placed on injured reserve on December 19, 2020.
+He was elevated to the active roster on September 26 and November 26 for the team's Weeks 3 and 12 games against the Seattle Seahawks and Washington Football Team, and reverted to the practice squad after each game.
+Burton was signed to the active roster on December 7.
+He was placed on injured reserve on December 19.

 On August 31, 2021, Burton was waived by the Cowboys and re-signed to the practice squad the next day.
 He was released on December 15.